The information on this page is for clinicians conducting research at Memorial Health.

-Basic, clinical, and translational research are integral components of medical education at Memorial University Medical Center.
+Basic, clinical, and translational research are integral components of medical education at Memorial Health.
 Basic research provides a fundamental understanding of molecules, mechanisms, cellular processes, and genetic mutations associated with diseases and disorders.
 Clinical research produces knowledge essential for understanding human disease, preventing and treating illness, and promoting health.
 Translational research brings discovery directly from the laboratory to the patient bedside in a short amount of time.
 All three forms of research improve and advance patient care.

 For more information or help with study design, statistical analysis, etc., please contact:Eric Shaw, Ph.D., Associate Professor, Community MedicineMercer University School of MedicineOffice: 912-350-1729Fax: 912-350-1765Email: firstname.lastname@example.org

 2014 Research Day Winners

 Clinical Case Poster